ephes/django_async/article_sorted.md

 process will be blocked and waiting for the database to answer your query.
 That's a lot of overhead for doing basically nothing.

-> Python threads are great at doing nothing.
->
->   — David Beazley Python coach and mad scientist

 And while using threads would be more efficient than using processes there's still more overhead needed compared to using async tasks.